TeryakiiSauce/Genshin-PP/README.md

 > 📌 Note: Repo is now archived because I will not make any further changes (development stopped); however, you can still clone, fork, etc.

 # Genshin-PP
 Genshin PP allows you to check what can be farmed today, that's all!
-(Works for both talent books and weapon ascension materials)
+(Works for both talent books and weapon ascension materials).

+*[click here](https://teryakiisauce.github.io/Genshin-PP/) to redirect to the website.*